Like any small business, running an accounting practice can be challenging work.

 You might need to do this to gather new data, or at least check to ensure the old data is still correct and relevant.
 But it’s also a chance to ensure the client is aware of the range of services you offer.

 And as for telling them you’re upgrading to new and improved technology, well, that’s simply good PR.

 Your practice needs effective client management.
-Your staff will thank you in terms of efficiencies and your bottom line will show results almost immediately.
+Your staff will thank you regarding efficiencies, and your bottom line will immediately show results.

 Editor’s note: This article was first published in October 2018 and has been updated for relevance.

 Accountancy with the human touch: 5 highlights from Accountex 2022

 Want to manage your practice effectively while giving your clients the support they need?
 From automating tasks to tackling client requests and more, Sage for Accountants will help you deliver your most impactful and fulfilling work.